zowe/docs-site/docs/user-guide/cli-using-using-daemon-mode.md

     Ensure that you position the path to your Zowe executables before the path into which NPM installed the Node.js script.
 For information about configuring environment variables, see the documentation for your computer's operating system.

-    **Alternative configuration:** Optionally, to improve the performances of daemon mode, you can specify an alternative directory from which the Zowe executables run.
+    **Alternative configuration:** Optionally, to improve the performance of daemon mode, you can specify an alternative directory from which Zowe CLI daemon mode binary files run.
 For more infomation, see [Configuring Zowe CLI Environment Variables](../user-guide/cli-configuringcli.md).

     **Note:** Complete Step 2 only once.